The horrifying art of looking a cashier in the eye as they scan through a packet of three condoms is set to die with the millennials.

 “I remember my first time buying condoms.
 It was a nightmare.
-You had to get them off the shelf and actually take them to another human being to scan them.
+You had to get them off the shelf and actually take them to another human to scan them.”

-“I mean, I get that we’re all on Tinder now, and embarrassment around sex isn’t really a thing anymore, but in 2005 you were made to feel like you were breaking the law or something.
+“I mean, I get that we’re all on tinder now and embarrassment around sex isn’t really a thing anymore, but in 2002 you were made to feel like you were breaking the law or something.
 No wonder so many of us got pregnant.”